 We will have a number of kayakers, paddleboarders, and lifeguards out on the course.
 You may stop and take a break at a kayak/board as needed.
 Please give these folks a shout or wave if you are having any problems at any point.
 They are there to help you.
-We also have two professional emergency water rescue crews on the water in case you need to leave the water, and First Health EMS on land.
+We also have professional emergency water rescue crews on the water in case you need to leave the water, and EMS on land.

 In the case of inclement weather, we will delay the swim start up to 45 minutes.
 We will only cancel the swim if absolutely necessary for the safety of the swimmers.
 No refunds or transfers will be issued in case of cancellation due to weather.

 We are using reusable timing chips.
 Please return the timing chip to event staff after you cross the finish line.